AudioCoding/MiniNoire/README.md

 ### Intro
 A small dynamic music system implementation using Unity and FMOD for educational purposes by <a href="https://twitter.com/jbuaudio" target="_blank">Julie Buchanan</a>  and <a href="https://twitter.com/Dani_Kogan" target="_blank">Dani Kogan</a>
 <br>
-Where a Tech Sound Designer and a Composer switched rules.
+Where a Technical Sound Designer and a Composer switched roles.

 ### The Project
 The aesthetics we chose for the music system was Mini Metro meets Noire.
 Hence is the name Mini Noire.